miguelasd688/4-legged-robot-model/README.md

 Updated pybullet simulation of the robot model.
 No hardware control in this repo.

-Remember unzip base_link.stl file in order to get the code running.
+Remember to unzip STL_simulation.zip folder in the main folder.